 You don't need a fat wallet to enjoy the glamour and chic of Sydney.
-These 20 attractions, activities and icons won't cost you a cent.
+These experiences, attractions and Sydney icons won't cost you a cent.
+Who doesn't want to see one of the world's most fabulous cities on a budget?

 Take the Bondi to Coogee Walk